Woody LaBounty: San Francisco History Guy.

 I am a San Francisco writer, editor, and history guy.
 I also do a lot of design, layout work, and project management.
 I grew up in this cool gray city of love by the bay, and I try to find ways to use its beauty, character, and history to improve and strengthen communities.
 My real first name is Stephen, but most people call me Woody.

 Sharer of stories

-I tell stories, but I also try to publish and share excellent work of others, be they anecdotes, personal histories, odd theories, confirmed rumors, or meticulously sourced reports.
+I tell stories, but I also try to publish and share excellent work of others—anecdotes, personal tales, odd theories, confirmed rumors, or meticulously sourced histories.

 My favorite topic is the history of western San Francisco, specifically the neighborhoods here in the "Outside Lands."
 Read a recent story of mine on western San Francisco: The Jets of Larsen Park